-B. Budget and Finance Committee shall Consists of the Treasurer, who will serve as Chair and may have up to 4 additional Board members appointed by the Board.
-It may have up to 4 interested stakeholders.
-It shall review and make recommendations to the Board on all financial matters.

-C. Rules Committee shall consist of up to 5 Board members appointed by the Board and chaired by the First Vice President, and may have up to 4 Stakeholders.
+- A. Executive Committee: Shall consist of the President, who will serve as Chair, the First Vice President, the Second Vice President, the Treasurer, and the Secretary.
+The Executive Committee will set the Regular Board Meeting agendas. - B. Budget and Finance Committee: Shall Consists of the Treasurer, who will serve as Chair and may have up to four (4) additional Board members appointed by the Board.
+It may have up to four (4) interested stakeholders.
+It shall review and make recommendations to the Board on all financial matters. - C. Rules Committee: Shall consist of up to five (5) Board members appointed by the Board and chaired by the First Vice President, and may have up to four (4) Stakeholders.
 The Rules Committee shall review the Bylaws, Standing Rules, Code of Civility, and/or any other Policies and Procedures, and recommend changes for board approval if needed.
 The Rules Committee shall arbitrate discussion and interpretation of the Bylaws, including proposed amendments, and Policies and Procedures.

-D. Outreach Committee shall consist of Board members appointed by the Board and chaired by the Second Vice President, and may have up to 4 Stakeholders.
-The committee may choose another Board member to Co-Chair the committee.
-The Outreach Committee is the public face of the HHPNC.
+- D. Outreach Committee: Shall consist of Board members appointed by the Board and may have up to four (4) Stakeholders.
+The Outreach Committee is the public face of the Council.
 The Outreach Committee is responsible for developing and maintaining communication between the Board and the Stakeholders of Highland Park.
 The Committee may create flyers, postcards, pamphlets, and other related materials.
 It may also create regularly scheduled emails to local government officials, the Chamber of Commerce, Neighborhood Watches, Homeowners' Associations, and other local organizations as determined by the Board.
 The committee shall maintain a website to offer information to Stakeholders and others interested in the Board.
 Outreach also should be undertaken at public events with Board participation strongly encouraged and shall be coordinated with other Neighborhood Councils when appropriate.
-Outreach may maintain a social media presence for the Neighborhood Council.

-E. Public Safety shall consist of up to 5 Board members and up to 4 Stakeholders.
-The committee is responsible for being a liaison between the LAPD, neighborhood watch groups, and the Board.

-F. Land Use Committee: Consists of 2 Board Members as Co-Chairs and 3 Additional Board Members appointed by the 5 Board members on the committee may vote up to 4 stakeholders into the committee.
-The committee shall review, take public input, report on and make recommendations of actions to the board and stakeholders on any land use and planning matters affecting the HHPNC community.

-G. Sustainability: shall consist of up to 5 board members and up to 4 stakeholders.
-The committee shall choose a Board Member/s to Chair or Co-Chair the committee.
-The committee aims to make Highland Park a more sustainable community through education, engagement, and collaboration between public officials, community organizations, and stakeholders.
+Outreach may maintain a social media presence for the Neighborhood Council. - E. Public Safety: Shall consist of up to five (5) Board members and up to four (4) Stakeholders.
+The committee is responsible for being a liaison between the LAPD, neighborhood watch groups, and the Board. - F. Land Use Committee: Shall consist of two (2) Board Members as Co-Chairs, three (3) additional Board Members, and up to four (4) Stakeholders.
+The committee shall review, take public input, report on and make recommendations of actions to the board and stakeholders on any land use and planning matters. - G. Environmental Committee: Shall consist of up to five (5) board members and up to four (4) stakeholders.
+The committee shall choose a Board Member(s) to Chair or Co-Chair the committee.
+The committee aims to make Highland Park a more sustainable community through education, engagement, and collaboration between public officials and community organizations.

-Section 2: Ad Hoc Committees - The Board may create Ad Hoc Committees as needed to deal with temporary issues.
+Section 2: Ad Hoc Committees

+The Board may create an Ad Hoc Committee as needed to deal with temporary issues and report its findings, conclusions or recommendations to the Board.